U.S. arrests another Oath Keepers associate over Capitol riots | Law-Order

 Information about who is representing him in the case was not immediately available.
 The FBI's affidavit, which includes multiple photographs of a heavily bearded Minuta at the Capitol, includes a footnote containing a link to a story published on Feb.
 14 by the New York Times about Oath Keepers associates who guarded veteran Republican operative and Trump supporter Roger Stone on Jan.
 5 or 6 who later also entered the U.S. capitol during the riots.

 The story features photographs of six Oath Keepers who allegedly both guarded Stone and participated in the Capitol riots, and one of those six appears to resemble Minuta.
-Stone did not immediately respond to a request for comment.
+In a statement, Stone said that while some Oath Keepers did provide him with security at several Jan.
+5 rallies, he had no advanced knowledge about the Jan.
+6 riots, and was not involved in them in any way.

+"I do not know Mr. Minuta nor was I familiar with his name prior to his being identified in earlier media stories where it was alleged that he was involved in illegal events up at the Capitol," Stone said.
+He added he has publicly denounced the attacks on the Capitol, and believes anyone who was involved should be prosecuted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)